 Route Recap

-Time – allow about 2 1/2 to 3 hours to include time for a wander on the beach and a refreshment break in the village.
+Time – allow about 3 hours to include time for a wander on the beach and a refreshment break in the village.

 Did this walk Yesterday,Would not call this walk easy 🤔 Some parts were quite steep and not the best underfoot..Pembrokeshire need to put some seats along the way as saw a few people struggling …I Agree it was a pretty walk and We also enjoyed liquid refreshments at the end but in the Pub 😊